Ax8457/WriteUPs/Xmas_RootMe_2024/Build&Drustroy/README.md

 <p align="center"><img src="Screenshots/S3.png" alt="Desc"></p>

 <p align="justify">Afterward, I thought I would be able to load the file directly, but the name of the flag file wasn't the one provided in the source files.
 Since I couldn’t guess the actual name of the flag file, I decided to deploy a reverse shell.
-In Rust, when code is compiled using Cargo, the file build.rs is automatically loaded into the compilation process (it is located in the root folder of your rust project).
+In Rust, when code is compiled using Cargo, the file build.rs is (sometimes) automatically loaded into the compilation process (it is located in the root folder of your rust project).
 This file is often used to generate files that you want to include in your Rust project, or to run scripts before and after compilation: </p>

 ````text
 project_dir/